If the biggest corporate mergers were ever done on data room

 The software maker Oracle acquired the healthcare IT company Cerner in a $28 billion deal.
 The 69.2% stake owned by Cerner was tendered to Oracle.

-As Oracle management said, Cerner is their anchor asset for their healthcare expansion.
+As Oracle management said, Cerner is their anchor asset for their expansion in the healthcare industry.
 In addition, this acquisition can help the acquirer expand its cloud business into the health system market.

 Also, Oracle’s CTO hopes this alliance will become a powerful supplier of next-generation healthcare information systems to healthcare professionals.